ARM-DOE/warno/README.md

 Second, this Fabric script requires that you set the environment variable "DEPLOY_CONFIG_PATH" to point to a configuration directory.
 The configuration directory has a top level "secrets.yml" that will be pushed to all hosts, as well as a sub directory for each host, with the same name as the host.
+The path must end with a trailing "/" or the script may run into parsing errors.

 Each directory can have it's own "config.yml", rsa key pair, or zipped database dump file.
 When Fabric executes for a host, it first checks for the host-specific